bd-j/jades-force-dc1/doc/usage.md

 ### Ancillary info

-* The PSF must be known and provided
+* The PSF must be known and provided.
+It should be representable as a mixture of gaussians (there is code to compute this mixture from an image)
 * There must be a catalog of initial (celestial or on-sky) positions
 * Ideally this catalog would contain rough estimates of the flux scale for the objects.
 * You must obtain the splined Gaussian mixture amplitudes for Sersic profile approximations.
-A default set of splines is provided, but is for a particular pixel scale.
+A default set of splines is provided, but is appropriate for a particular range of half-light radii.

 ## Preprocessing